FreeJoy-Team/FreeJoyWiki/Analog-inputs-configuration.md

 <img src="https://a.radikal.ru/a19/1911/da/702abddd2060.png">

+Before calibration you should be sure the correct pins for analog inputs are chosen in "Pin Config" tab and configuration is written to the device.

 ## Calibration

 By default all inputs calibrated to fullscale range 0-4095.
 You can choose one of two options for calibration: